 When creating a lesson plan to teach persuasive speech, it is important to model what a persuasive speech sounds like by providing students with specific examples.

-There are countless speeches that can easily be accessed online to help students visualize their task.
-Among them are a TeacherTube video of Angelina Jolie discussing global action for children and an audio clip of Martin Luther King, Jr. delivering his historic “I Have a Dream” speech.
+There are countless easily accessible speeches online to help students visualize their task.
+One example is the TeacherTube video of Angelina Jolie discussing global action for children.
+Or the audio clip of Martin Luther King, Jr. delivering his historic “I Have a Dream” speech.
 Once students are allowed to see and hear a persuasive speech in action, they’ll be more prepared for the written portion of the assignment.

-- The body of the paper should include correct sequencing of examples and a counter argument
+Next, the body of the paper should include correct sequencing of examples as well as a counter argument.
+It’s very important to include a counter argument in your speech.

-- The conclusion should make a strong statement and give a call to action
+Finally, the conclusion of your speech should make a strong statement and give a call-to-action to the audience.

 When writing a persuasive speech, students should make sure their facts are accurate and their voice is expressed.
 If students are having trouble creating the essay, using a graphic organizer is sometimes helpful.
 There are many interactive organizers that can assist students, including the persuasion map.

-After the peer editing session, students go back and revise their speech.
+Next, students can revise their speech.
 Classmates may have pointed out areas that needed improvement or clarification.
 Students often need a different perspective to make sure the argument they are making is clear and reasonable.

 Speaking and presenting